Wahid-najim/rexC0n/README.md

 ├── live_subdomains/
 │   └── live_subdomains.txt

-All data is timestamped and organized for easy analysis or integration with other tools.
-🧠 Pro Workflow Example
+    Results are cleanly organized for quick reporting and tool chaining.

+🧵 Sample Recon Flow

-🎯 Target: example.com
+Target: example.com

-🔎 Fetching from 5+ intel sources...
-🧹 Cleaning & deduplicating...
-✅ Total Unique: 2,000
+> Running Subfinder, Assetfinder, Findomain, Amass...
+> Aggregating results...
+> Deduplicated: 2,315 unique subdomains
-📡 Probing with httpx...
+> Probing with httpx...
-🔥 Live Domains: 200+
+> Live assets identified: 248

+From here, the output can be passed directly into:

+    nuclei for vulnerability templates

+    dirsearch or ffuf for directory fuzzing

+    waybackurls for archived endpoint discovery

-💡 Pro Tips
+💡 Tips for Elite Recon

-    Add tools like massdns, dnsx, or chaos for advanced DNS resolution.
+    Integrate dnsx, massdns, or Chaos for deeper discovery

-    Pipe live domains into nuclei for vulnerability fingerprinting.

-    Use with waybackurls or gau for endpoint mining.
+    Use with tmux for parallel recon

-    Pair with ffuf or dirsearch for immediate attack surface mapping.
+    Automate post-processing with custom scripts

-🤝 Contributing
+🤝 Contributions

-We welcome contributions from the infosec community:
+Pull requests are welcome.
+To contribute:

-# Fork the repo
+# Fork and clone your copy
 git clone https://github.com/YOUR-USERNAME/rexC0n.git

-# Create feature branch
+# Create a feature branch
-git checkout -b new-feature
+git checkout -b feature/tool-enhancement

-# Commit and push changes
+# Commit and push
-git commit -m "Add new module" git push origin new-feature
+git commit -m "Add: integrated dnsx support" git push origin feature/tool-enhancement

-# Open Pull Request
+Then open a Pull Request on GitHub.

-🐞 Reporting Issues
+🐞 Issues

-Found a bug or want to suggest an enhancement?
-Open an issue on the GitHub Issues page.
+Have suggestions, bugs, or tool requests?
+Open an issue:
+➡ RexC0n Issues
 📜 License

-This project is released under the MIT License.
+RexC0n is released under the MIT License.
-Free for personal and professional use.
+You are free to modify, distribute, and use it with proper credit.
 👤 Author

 Wahid Najim
-Cybersecurity Researcher | Red Team Developer | Founder of VirtuoInk GitHub
+Cybersecurity Researcher | Offensive Security Developer